rapidoreach/ReactNativeSDK/README.md

 `cd ios && pod install && cd ..`

 Notes:
-- Android: this wrapper bundles RapidoReach Android SDK `1.0.2` (minSdk 23).
+- Android: this wrapper bundles `android/libs/RapidoReach-1.0.2.aar` so you don't need an external Maven repo.
-- iOS: this wrapper depends on the CocoaPods SDK `RapidoReach 1.0.7`.
+- iOS: this wrapper depends on the CocoaPods SDK `RapidoReach 1.0.8`.
 - React Native: tested with React 19 / React Native 0.83.x.

+The packaged AAR is already part of this project, so you can build/publish your React Native app without any GitHub Packages or Maven credentials.

 ### Troubleshooting installs

-- iOS CocoaPods: if you see `None of your spec sources contain a spec satisfying the dependency: RapidoReach (= 1.0.7)`, run `pod repo update` then `pod install` again.
+- iOS CocoaPods: if you see `None of your spec sources contain a spec satisfying the dependency: RapidoReach (= 1.0.8)`, run `pod repo update` then `pod install` again.
 - Android build “Cannot run program node”: make sure Node.js is installed.
 You can also set `NODE_BINARY=/absolute/path/to/node`.

 ## Usage